txalkan/docs.syron/README.md

-# Be Your Own ₿ank with Tyron
+# Be Your Own ₿ank

 ## What is Syron?